Orthogonality: Chemistry and biochemistry

-In synthetic organic chemistry orthogonal protection is a strategy allowing the deprotection of functional groups independently of each other.
 In chemistry and biochemistry, an orthogonal interaction occurs when there are two pairs of substances and each substance can interact with their respective partner, but does not interact with either substance of the other pair.
 For example, DNA has two orthogonal pairs: cytosine and guanine form a base-pair, and adenine and thymine form another base-pair, but other base-pair combinations are strongly disfavored.
 As a chemical example, tetrazine reacts with transcyclooctene and azide reacts with cyclooctyne without any cross-reaction, so these are mutually orthogonal reactions, and so, can be performed simultaneously and selectively.

-Bioorthogonal chemistry refers to chemical reactions occurring inside living systems without reacting with naturally present cellular components.
+Organic synthesis

+In organic synthesis, orthogonal protection is a strategy allowing the deprotection of functional groups independently of each other.

+Bioorthogonal chemistry

+Supramolecular chemistry

 In supramolecular chemistry the notion of orthogonality refers to the possibility of two or more supramolecular, often non-covalent, interactions being compatible; reversibly forming without interference from the other.

+Analytical chemistry

 In analytical chemistry, analyses are "orthogonal" if they make a measurement or identification in completely different ways, thus increasing the reliability of the measurement.
 Orthogonal testing thus can be viewed as "cross-checking" of results, and the "cross" notion corresponds to the etymologic origin of orthogonality.
 Orthogonal testing is often required as a part of a new drug application.